 the bee population—a very worrisome trend.
 I remember countless

-species of bees and wasps while growing up, and getting stung by more than a few.
+species of bees and wasps while growing up and getting stung by a few.

 Their numbers were legion—everything from honeybees to yellow jackets to mud

 wasps.
-We used to call mud wasps “mud whoppers” for some reason, and I never
+My peers and I called mud wasps “mud whoppers” for some reason, and I never

 liked the looks of them.
-I don’t see anymore of them around, either.
+I don’t see them around, either.

 And now for something completely different: There was an elderly Italian lady who lived up the street

-from me in my youth.
-I nicknamed her “How long am I gonna live?” because she
+from me.
+I nicknamed her “How Long Am I Gonna Live?” because she

-frequently posed that question to one and all in her path.
+frequently posed that question to young and old alike.
 She was a “sweet old

 lady,” not a “mean old lady.”
-And the neighborhood was chock-full of both.
+The neighborhood was chock-full of both.

-Anyway, she often asked neighbors, including me one time, to “Guess how old I
+Anyway, she often asked neighbors, including me once, to “Guess how old I

 am?”
 And I guessed.
 “Eighty-six?”
-I said.
+I answered.
 “No, eighty-nine!” she gleefully replied, knowing she had outsmarted yet another patsy.
 A week or so later, I

 had another encounter with her and another chance to guess.
 But this time I

-knew the answer to her question.
+knew the answer to her question—or so I thought.
 “Eighty-nine,” I said very confidently.
 “No, eighty-seven!” she

-looked their age.
+or eighty-nine-year-old woman.
+Back then, people that age often looked their age and then some.
 They led rougher lives and typically came from hardscrabble

 places in an age before modern medicine and the many meds that not only make us

-live longer, but look a little less ancient as we approach the finish line.
+live longer but look a little less ancient as we near the finish line.

 I don’t exactly know why the lightning bug and this sweet